Auburn special ed teacher alleges retaliation for fighting for kids’ rights

 “Ms. Kneadler was off the charts awesome in helping (Presley) develop,” said Jason.
 “She blew us away with her work ethic and communication.
 She was so beneficial for Presley and it’s hard to come up with more words for just how awesome she was.”

 The school principal, Anne Gayman, seemed to be just as enthusiastic with Kneadler’s performance.
-She gave her extremely high marks on her first two observations.
+She gave her extremely high marks on her first two observations, including 46 "D" marks for "distinguished," the highest grade a teacher can receive.

 On January 17, 2018, Gayman noted on the assessment: “Classroom routines are established and the environment is calm and welcoming… Staff are positive and expressive with students.”